-These Diwali sweets are made in T&T to observe the Hindu festival of lights, Divali.
-A few are also made to celebrate Eid as well.
+Trinidad Diwali sweets are East Indian delicacies often made in T&T to observe Hindu ceremonies and the Hindu festival of lights, Divali.
+Some are also made to celebrate the Islamic Eid holidays.

-The most common sweets prepared for Divali include:
+The most common sweets prepared for Divali include (scroll down for more info on each):

 - kurma